kaz-utashiro/greple-subst/README.md

     colou?r      color
     cent(er|re)  center

-above command find the first pattern which does not match the second string, that is "colour" and "centre" in this case.
+above command finds the first pattern which does not match the second string, that is "colour" and "centre" in this case.

-Field "//" in dictionary data is ignored, so this file can be written like this:
+Field `//` in dictionary data is ignored, so this file can be written like this:

     colou?r      //  color
     cent(er|re)  //  center

-You can use same file by **greple**'s **-f** option and string after "//" is ignored as a comment in that case.
+You can use same file by **greple**'s **-f** option and string after `//` is ignored as a comment in that case.

     greple -f DICT ...